michel1991/ocp-java-11/stream/md/STREAM.md

 The intermediate operation is optional.
 It can appear zero or more times.
 Since more than once falls within zero or more, option D is correct.

+#### In a stream pipeline, which can return a value other than a Stream?
+* A. Source
+* B. Intermediate operation
+* C. Terminal operation
+* D. None of the above

+The result of the source and any intermediate operations are chained and eventually passed to the terminal operation.
+The terminal operation is where a nonstream result is generated, making option C correct.

+##### What is a common reason for a stream pipeline not to run?
+* A. The source doesn’t generate any items.
+* B. There are no intermediate operations.
+* C. The terminal operation is missing.
+* D. The version of Java is too old.
+* E. None of the above.

+Option A is incorrect because a pipeline still runs if the source doesn’t generate any items and the rest of the pipeline is correct.
+Granted, some of the operations have nothing to do, but control still passes to the terminal operation.
+Option B is incorrect because intermediate operations are optional.
+Option C is the answer.
+The terminal operation triggers the pipeline to run.
+Option D is incorrect because the code would not compile at all if the version of Java were too old.